Perhaps part of it was preaching to the choir, but Pleasanton's first-ever Green Scene Fair Thursday has been pronounced a success.

-Some 75 vendors, including everything from energy drinks to home energy conservation, organic farmers and green vehicles took part in the fair.
-Waste cans on site allowed people to sort their trash, and at least one estimate was that nearly 650 people took time out of their Thursday to check out what's new in green tech.
+Some 75 vendors, including everything from energy drinks to home energy conservation, organic farmers, and green vehicles took part.
+Waste cans on site allowed people to sort their trash, and at least one estimate was that nearly 650 people took time out of their day to check out what's new in green tech.

 The city of Pleasanton played a large role.
 Along with Hacienda Business Park, it sponsored the event and had multiple booths, showing people how to conserve water, a three-D demonstration on pollution and to push for attendance at the city's Oct.
 27 climate action plan workshop.